webdesigns23/flask-password-protection-lab/README.md

 ### Task 2: Determine the Design

-We need to implement a secure way for users to log in with passwords.
+We need to implement a way for users to sign up, log in, and log out with secure passwords.

 To complete the lab and get the tests passing, you will need to: